-About the Indiana Center for Regenerative Medicine and Engineering
+About the Pitt McGowan Institute for Regenerative Medicine

-The Indiana Center for Regenerative Medicine and Engineering at Indiana University is a multidisciplinary research center that seeks to study and develop novel technologies that regenerate cells and tissues affected by age, disease, damage or congenital effects, with the ultimate goal of restoring health and healing for patients.
-The Center, which is comprised of 50 scientists and staff, is located on the Indiana University of School of Medicine on the IUPUI Campus in Indianapolis, Indiana.
+The Pitt McGowan Institute for Regenerative Medicine at the University of Pittsburgh is a multidisciplinary research institute that seeks to study and develop novel technologies that regenerate cells and tissues affected by age, disease, damage or congenital effects, with the ultimate goal of restoring health and healing for patients.
+The Institute, which is comprised of over 250 faculty, is located on the South Oakland section of Pittsburgh on the University of Pittsburgh Campus in Pittsburgh, Pennsylvania.

-Along with human post-mortem tissue conatus research, the ICRME focuses on several research areas, including:
+Along with human post-mortem tissue conatus research, Pitt McGowan focuses on several research areas, including:

 - tissue nanotransfection